 Pennsylvania does conform with Federal law in regards to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

-Pennsylvania does not conform with Federal law for using a 529 plan for student loans, yet.
-This may change before tax filing.
+Pennsylvania does conform with Federal law for using a 529 plan for student loans.

 Non-Qualified Distributions Taxes, Penalties, Recapture

 A non-qualified withdrawal from a Pennsylvania 529 is subject to Pennsylvania income tax to recapture any prior tax deductions.

 Pennsylvania 529 College Savings Plan Options

 Pennsylvania has several 529 plan options - one investment plan and one savings plan.

 The Pennsylvania 529 Investment Plan (IP) is the name of one of Pennsylvania's 529 Plans.
 This plan offers a variety of investment options, including target enrollment portfolios that become more conservative as the child approaches his or her projected enrollment date, and static investment fund options.

 There is a program management fee of 0.185%.
 There is also an annual Account Maintenance Fee of $10, thought this Fee is waived for accounts that elect to receive most account communications electronically.

 The underlying funds all charge expense ratios from 0.02% to 0.12% depending on the investment option.